turingschool/curriculum/source/topics/extract_ratings_service.markdown

 sidebar: true
 ---

+This tutorial blah blah blah assumes finished Extract Notifications Service (link).
+It's open source, please pull request and all that.

 Extracting the email into a service was relatively easy.
 Really, it wasn't much different than the way many apps implement background workers.

 Now, let's look at a more complex architecture that, rather than just "doing" an action, is used to read and write domain data.